IInatas/maxima_draw_bubble/Histogram_ext.md

 ### histogram_ext ( LIST , Options )											[Function]

-Makes a histogram structure of the form histogram_structure.
+Makes a histogram structure of type “*histogram_structure*”.
 See below for a detailed description of the content of the structure.

 * histogram_ext ( LIST)
 * histogram_ext ( LIST , integer )